Value-form: Genesis of the forms of value

 These forms are different ways of symbolizing and representing what goods are worth, to facilitate trade and cost/benefit calculations.
 The simple form of value does not (or not necessarily) involve a money-referent at all, and the expanded and general forms are intermediary expressions between a non-monetary and a monetary expression of economic value.
 The four steps are an abstract summary of what essentially happens to the trading relationship when the trade in products grows and develops beyond incidental barter.
+There is some similarity here with the concept of the "double coincidence of wants" later formulated by Stanley Jevons in Money and the Mechanism of Exchange (1875), but the intention of Marx's idea is different.

 Simple form of value

-The value relationship in Marx's economic sense begins to emerge, when we are able to state that one bundle of use-values is worth the same as another bundle of (different) use-values.
+The value relationship in Marx's economic sense (which in the first instance concerns reproducible commodities) begins to emerge, when we are able to state that one bundle of use-values is "worth the same" as another bundle of (different) use-values.
 That happens when the bundles of products are regularly traded for each other, and thus are regarded as instruments of trade.
 It is a quantitative relationship between quantities, implicitly expressed in the same unit of measurement.
 The simplest expression of the form of value can be stated as the following equation:

-where the value of X{A} is expressed relatively, as being equal to a certain quantity of B, meaning that X{A} is the relative form of value and Y{B} the equivalent form of value, so that B is effectively the value-form of (expresses the value of) A. If we ask "how much is X quantity of commodity A worth?" the answer is "Y quantity of commodity B".
+where the value of X{A} is expressed relatively, as being equal to a certain quantity of B, meaning that X{A} is the relative form of value and Y{B} the equivalent form of value, so that B is effectively the value-form of (expresses the value of) A. To find and express the value of A, A is related to its equivalent B. If we ask "how much is X quantity of commodity A worth?" the answer is "Y quantity of commodity B".

 This simple equation, expressing a simple value proportion between products, however permits several possibilities of differences in valuation emerging within the circulation of products: